usethesource/salix/README.md

 	Cmd random(Msg(int) f, int from, int to) = random(encode(f), from, to);

-New subscriptions and commands always require modifying the Javascript to interpret them.
+New subscriptions and commands always require modifying the Javascript to interpret them (like `Hnd` extensions).
+The results sent back to the server follow the pattern of event results.
+In this case, for instance, the `random` command will produce results which will be parsed by `intParser`.

 #### Interop with JS